UT-CHG/BET/doc/examples/example_rst_files/linear_volume_binsize_large.rst

 *optimal QoIs*.
 This set of examples (examples/sensitivity/linear) covers some of the more common scenarios using easy to understand linear maps.

-In this *volume_binratio* example we choose *optimal QoIs* to be the set of QoIs of size Lambda_dim that produces the smallest support of the inverse solution, assuming we define the uncertainty in our data relative to the range of data measured in each QoI (bin_ratio).
+In this *volume_binsize_large* example we choose *optimal QoIs* to be the set of QoIs of size Lambda_dim that produces the smallest support of the inverse solution, assuming we define the uncertainty in our data to be fixed, i.e., independent of the range of data maesured for each QoI (bin_size).

 Import the necessary modules::